 There is also an organization that promotes the global speaking of French known as the Organisation Internationale de la Francophonie (OIF).
 A francophone is a French-speaking person.

 Part of the widespread use of French is a result of Belgian and French colonialism that spread the language around the world.
-While roughly 40 percent of French speakers reside in Europe, there are also significant populations of speakers in Africa, Canada, and many other countries.
+While roughly 40% of French speakers reside in Europe, there are also significant populations of speakers in Africa, Canada, and many other countries.

 Since the end of World War 2, the number of French speakers has tripled.
 Interestingly enough, the language’s popularity continues to increase as French-speaking countries in Africa continue to grow and develop.
 Current projections show that the population of French speakers around the world could increase to over 750 million by 2050.
 This number isn’t too surprising when you take into account that there are currently 500,000 French teachers instructing over 120 million students worldwide.

-In the United Nations, French sits next to Arabic, Chinese, English, Russian, and Spanish as one of the five working Languages of the United Nations.
-And in the European Union, it’s one of three procedural languages, the other two being German and English.
-The list doesn’t end there.
+The United Nations works in six different languages: Arabic, Chinese, English, Russian, Spanish, and French.
+But French is also the official working language of other international institutions too.
+In the European Union, it’s one of three procedural languages, along with German and English.
+But, the list doesn’t end there.
 French is also a working language for many international organizations such as UNESCO, WHO, NATO, and others.

-As strange as it may sound, the French language wasn’t widely used across France until after the French Revolution.
+This is probably the strangest of these French language facts.
+The French language wasn’t widely used across France until after the French Revolution.
 Before this period, France had pockets where various dialects were used.
 In fact, until the 19th Century, French was used more in Germany and Holland.

 English is indeed a collage of other languages.
 And while it shares strong similarities to German, its French influence cannot be denied.
 This is a result of the Norman Conquest of England in 1066 A.D.
-As a result of a successful invasion of England, William the Conqueror placed french nobles in power who ruled over the English.
+This invasion resulted in a lengthy infusion of the two languages.

-Presently, roughly 28 percent of the English language is French.
-In addition to this influence, there are many French loanwords as well.
+Presently, roughly 50.000 English words come from French.
+In addition to this influence, there are many modern French loanwords in English as well.
 A few examples of these are “café,” “déjà vu,” “décor,” “naïve,” and “restaurant.”

 This partial vigesimal system or system of counting by twenty came about after the French Revolution as a way of unifying the counting system.
 You can see a similar relation in the use of “score” in the English system, though its no longer practiced.